EurostarDigital/graduate_exercise/README.md

 ## Tasks

 Now that you’re setup, you will need to complete a few tasks - the core functionality of the application is to display information around _todo_ tasks.
-It is required to complete the following tasks using React.
+It is required to complete the following tasks using React.js.

 Whilst you have been provided with a blank HTML page which loads a CSS and Javascript file, you are able to change all parts of the existing code, as long as we complete the following tasks: